Every elected representative from this area is asking the governor to delay any formal adoption of rules relating to septic systems in the state.

-Page 3 of 3 - Chris Abruzzo is now the acting director of the DEP while the governor searches for a replacement.
+Chris Abruzzo is now the acting director of the DEP while the governor searches for a replacement.

 Smith pointed out that in the press release from the DEP on Thursday, Abruzzo says the agency wants reasonable development in the state.

 "We want to make sure that everyone has a chance to be heard; we want reasonable development to be able to occur; and we want to make sure this state's water quality is protected," said Abruzzo in the release.
 "If there are different approaches than the one we have proposed, we want to hear them."

 Overall, Smith said he is "pleased" the issue remains on the front burner and he said local officials have been working closely with the statewide elected officials to draft a combined letter.